asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 > The more time managers spend communicating and elaborating and being transparent about the job to be done, about the challenges the business is facing and the larger competitive context, the less important policies, approvals, and incentives are.
 > _&mdash; Patty McCord, former Chief Talent Officer at Netflix and Author of [Powerful; Building a Culture of Freedom and Responsibility](https://www.amazon.com/Powerful-Building-Culture-Freedom-Responsibility/dp/1939714095)_

 The source of the problem lies in actions of company leadership and the old playbook they are using to manage a software organization.
-If you strip away the thin veneer of generic company values that always include terms like 'innovative' and start looking at the language and actions of management, the processes in place, and the system of work it's obvious that company is 'optimized' for anything but innovation.
+If you strip away the thin veneer of generic company values that always include terms like 'innovative' and start looking at the language and actions of management, the processes in place, and the system of work it becomes obvious that the company is 'optimized' for anything but innovation.

 These companies have taken the Taylorist playbook and continue to apply it to creative knowledge work.
 With the rise of poor Scrum implementations (command-and-control waterfall projects wrapped in Scrum terminology) and Scaled Agile frameworks like SAFe, these problems thrive despite organizational claims about being "agile."